rodrigonikolof/mywebsite/README.md

 Commit 10: Adjustments to responsiveness, renamed FAQ to About Me.

 Commit 11: Adjusted side navbar width, updated content in Home Page and About me, re-adjusted responsiveness for scaling.

+Commit 12: Hopefully fixed all url issues that occurred after publishing to GitHub Pages.